ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 access [Trust Center](https://www.microsoft.com/en-ca/trust-center?rtc=1)

 ### Azure Security Center
+- provides general security recommendations and suggests remediations to better secure the resources
-Azure Security Center offers free and paid services
+- Azure Security Center offers free and paid services
     - The free tier only provides security policies, ongoing security assessments, and practical security features that help protect your Azure resources
     -  Paid services extend the free tier functionality and add:
         - **threat protection**.
 It uses built-in behavioral analytics and machine learning to identify attacks and zero-day exploits, and uses access and application control to reduce exposure to network attacks and malware.
         - **virtual machine vulnerability scan**.

 #### Regulatory Compliance Dashboard
     - continuously monitors your Azure and hybrid environment against specific compliance requirements